What Are You Building?

 Eventually being in a position to handoff to someone I trust or be acquired so I can go do something else?

 Because being an entrepreneur can be one of the hardest and loneliest jobs in the world.
 So most people who aren’t entrepreneurs won’t get this, as entrepreneurs we are often flying way above the crowd without the luxury of a safety net to catch ourselves.
 It’s scary.

-If you are truly committed to being a successful entrepreneur, remember what you are building matters.
+If you are truly committed to being a successful business owner entrepreneur, remember what you are building matters.